Junhui-Zhou/zhoulab.github.io/content/tour/index.md

           position: center
           color: '#555'
       - title: 👋 Welcome to the DBSGI Research Group!!
-        content: 'Our research interests focus on both strawberry and raspberry~ '
+        content: 'Our research focus on both strawberry and raspberry~ '
         align: right
         background:
           image: